AEL overview

 What's more, whenever AEL is not enough, you can use JavaScript instead.
 This is why you should consider learning the basics of JS when developing more advanced bots in Automate.

-Updated about 1 month ago
+Updated over 1 year ago